Jarvis-byte/Omnifood/README.md

 # Omnifood
-🥙🥑 The smart 📅 365-days-per-year food subscription that will make you eat healthy again 🥝🥗.
+The smart 📅 365-days-per-year food subscription that will make you eat healthy again.
 <br>

 <a href="https://omnifood-arkam.netlify.app">Wesite Link</a>